Alexmhack/material_bootstrap/README.md

 To make the column layout work you need to use the either of the containers first and the rows and cols inside it

+# Image
+For a good website we can add image in one column and some button text in the column next to it The responsive class for image is the .img-fluid